In my last blog, I explored what customer loyalty really was:

 For many SMEs, “Customer Loyalty Programmes” might seem the domain of the corporations with larger budgets.
 It’s not.

 Here are real examples of how SMEs are creating customer loyalty:

 Brand 51, a Bristol based graphic design agency I use and recommend to clients, sent me my own personal coaster one Christmas.
 Where do you think it sits?
 On my desk.
 Where I see it.
 Every day.
 Is it useful?
 Look at the photo.
 I’m wearing it out!

-Watertight Marketing held a conference in September and members of their licensed network were able to invite their contacts and offer significant discounts to one or two of them.
+A company I have previously worked closely with held a conference last autumn and offered me the opportunity to invite my contacts and offer significant discounts to one or two of them.
 I received a small present and thank you card from one person I gave this gift to as they felt the conference had given them so much.